 Telephone solicitation calls have gotten out of hand.
 Please send a detailed email explaining what it is you want to talk to me about.
 I will research the subject and call you back or send an email.

 If you're buying outright, I need a check.
 United States Postal Money Orders are my favorite because they are secure and they all look alike.
 I ship out immediately upon receipt of a USPMO.
 You may deduct $2 from the order total if you send me a USPMO.
 I accept only checks drawn upon US Banks.
-United States Bank cashiers checks, personal checks and business checks are all OK, however, I wait until 10 days after the day of deposit to ship out.
+United States Bank cashiers checks, personal checks and business checks are all OK, however, I wait until 14 days (not counting holidays) after the day of deposit to ship out.
 I will accept PayPal from overseas customers only for your convenience.

 All of us have problems connecting with the various delivery services from time to time.
 We all have our favorites, or is it the lesser evil?
 That's what's great about America; we have a plethora of choices.

 I prefer to receive checks via regular US Mail because I do not have to be home when the mail is delivered.
 Best if the check is in a sturdy legal size or smaller envelope that will fit into my 4X4X12" apartment size mailbox.
 Registered mail greatly slows delivery because every person who handles the mail must sign for it.
 I don't have time to go to the Post Office to pick up mail.
 If I miss a delivery because the letter was registered, I call the post office and ask to have it redelivered.
-That slows down the process by at least 1 to several days.
+That slows down the process by several days.